J. MICHAEL G. FISCHER

 He attended the Violin Making School in Mittenwald, Germany; and after graduating, continued on to London to make viola-da-gambas and baroque instruments for Dietrich Kessler at Withers.
 While in London he also worked for the internationally renowned Charles Beare, performing complex restorations and studying the many fine, old instruments in the Beare’s shop.

-While restoring a severely damaged Mateo Gofriller violin, he thought to make a copy of it “just for fun”.
+While restoring a severely damaged Mateo Gofriller violin built in 1697, he thought to make a copy of it “just for fun”.
 When the two violins were finished, he offered them together and to his surprise, most musicians preferred the sound of his copy.

-Since then, he has made and sold nearly 250 “fun” copies of specific instruments, while continuing the more traditional work of restorations and sale of string instruments.
+Since then, he has made and sold nearly 300 copies of specific instruments, while also continuing the more traditional work of restorations and sale of fine old string instruments and bows.
+His instruments are played by professionals all over the world.
+He has received testimonials from some of the finest musicians and soloists, like Gil Shaham and Gidon Kremer, about the performance of his instruments.